brianstm/obsidian-vault-llm-assistant/README.md

 ### Basic Usage

 1. Click the Vault LLM Assistant icon in the left sidebar ribbon
+2. Select your desired mode from the dropdown (Query or Create)
+3. Optionally toggle "Use vault content" to include or exclude your vault's content in prompts
-2. Type your question about your vault's content
+4. Type your question or topic
-3. Click "Ask" or press Ctrl+Enter (Cmd+Enter on Mac)
+5. Click "Ask" (in Query mode) or "Create" (in Create mode) or press Ctrl+Enter (Cmd+Enter on Mac)
-4. View the AI-generated response with citations to your notes
+6. View the AI-generated response with citations to your notes

+### Modes

+- **Query Mode**: Ask questions about your vault's content and get AI-generated answers
+- **Create Mode**: Generate comprehensive notes on any topic, with or without using your vault content as context

 ### Response Actions